thayton/thayton.github.io/_drafts/eygbl.md

 ```

 The URL is set to the return value of the call to `TVAPP.guid('/ajax/jobs/search/create')`.
 This method is where the `uid: 219`
 parameter is being generated.
-To find the source code for this method, go into the console of the Chrome developer tools and type in
+To find the source code for this method go into the console of the Chrome developer tools and type
-`TVAPP.guid`.
+in `TVAPP.guid`.
 The console will display the beginning of the code for this method.

 ![guid_method](/assets/eygbl/5.png)